EmmaRocheteau/emma-rocheteau-website/content/event/tpc-talk/index.md

 location: Online

-summary: My talk was chosen as part of the PhD Student Showcase
+summary: CCAIM PhD Student Showcase

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.